unraid/docs/docs/unraid-os/troubleshooting/diagnostics-information.md

 sidebar_position: 2
 ---

-# Capturing Diagnostic Information
+# Capturing diagnostic information

 When you encounter any sort of problem it is always recommended that you attempt to capture as much information as possible to help with pinpointing the cause.
 If you want to ask questions in the forum such information will typically be requested as it will speed up the process of getting meaningful and accurate feedback.

-## System Diagnostics
+## System diagnostics

-Unraid has a GUI option under **_Tools-\>Diagnostics_** to capture a lot of information about the state of your system that can be helpful when trying to diagnose any issues.
+Unraid has a GUI option under ***Tools > Diagnostics*** to capture detailed information about the state of your system.
+This can be helpful when trying to diagnose any issues.
 Using this tool will result in a zip file being produced that can be downloaded and then attached to forum posts.

-If the GUI cannot be accessed, then use SSH, telnet, or a keyboard/monitor attached to the server to login and type `diagnostics`.
-This will save the diagnostics.zip file to the "logs" folder on your flash drive.
+If the WebGUI becomes unresponsive, then use SSH, telnet, or a keyboard/monitor attached to the server to login and type `diagnostics`.
+This will save the `diagnostics.zip` file to the `/boot/logs` folder on your flash drive.

-The Diagnostics should if at all possible cover the period when the problem occurred and be captured BEFORE you reboot (logs are reset on a reboot) so that the logs show what happened leading up to the problem occurring.
-The zip file produced can then be attached to a forum post when asking for help on a problem in the Unraid forums.
+The Diagnostics should, if possible, cover the period when the problem occurred and be captured BEFORE you reboot (logs are reset on a reboot) so that the logs show what happened leading up to the problem occurring.
+You can then attach the diagnostics zip file to a forum post when asking for help on a problem in the Unraid forums.
 It is preferred that you attach them to a new post if you have already started a thread on your issue so that other forum users are notified that there has been something added to the thread.

 ![Diagnostics](../assets/Diagnostics.jpg)